Input Selection for Bandwidth-Limited Neural Network Inference

+We initialize the weight matrix~\(\mask\) of the mask model~\(\maskf\) via the \texttt{InitAllMasks} procedure.
+Note that the decision boundary for the discrete mask is \(0.5\) due to the rounding operation applied in Equation~\eqref{eq:discrete_fwd} for discretization.
+Therefore, we initialize the weight matrix~\(\mask\) with values larger than \(0\) since \(\sigma(0)=0.5\).
+This ensures that the mask model~\(\maskf\) initially retains all blocks, thereby allowing the prediction model to operate on the complete data at the beginning.
+This, in turn, ensures that the prediction model provides useful gradient information about the less important parts of the input.
+If parts of the input are removed too fast, the prediction model may degrade too quickly.
+Thus, we initialize the entries of the weight matrix~\(\mask\) with random values drawn from a normal distribution \(\mathcal{N}(\mu, \sigma) \), where \(\mu \) is a constant larger than 1 and \(\sigma\) a small positive value (\(\mu=2\) and \(\sigma=0.01\) in all our experiments).

-The procedure \texttt{InitLambdaTau} initializes both $\lambda$ and $\tau$.
-The parameter $\lambda$, which determines the trade-off between the task loss $\lossmodel$ and the loss $\lossmask$ associated with all masks, is initialized to a small value (\eg, $\lambda=0.1$).
-The temperature parameter $\tau$ is initialized to a positive constant $\tau_{init}$ (\eg, $\tau_{init}=10$).
-The adaptation of both $\lambda$ and $\tau$ after each epoch are handled by the procedure \texttt{AdaptLambdaTau}: In the course of the training process, the influence of $\lambda$ is gradually increased until $\nepoch$ epochs have been processed or some other stopping criterion is met (\eg, as soon as the desired reduction w.r.t. $\lossmask$ is achieved).
-Since the range of values for the model loss~\(\lossmodel\) is generally not known beforehand, we resort to a scheduler that increases~\(\lambda\) in Line~\ref{line:loss} of Algorithm~\ref{alg:learnselectionmasks} in case the overall error $\loss=\lossmodel + \lambda \lossmask$ has not decreased for a certain amount of epochs.
-The scheduler behaves similarly to standard learning schedulers, but instead of decreasing the learning rate, the value for \(\lambda\) is increased by a certain factor $\lambdafactor$ (\eg, $\lambdafactor=1.1$).
-The temperature $\tau$ influences the outcome of the \texttt{softmax} operation in Equation~(\ref{eq:softmax}): A large value leads to similar weights being mapped to similar ones via the operation, whereas a small value for $\tau$ amplifies small differences such that the outputted weights $\maskdiscretesurr$ are close to zero/one.
-For each new assignment of $\lambda$, we resort to some cool-down sequence, where $\tau$ is reset to $\tau=\tauinit$ and gradually decreased by a factor $\taudecay$ after each epoch (\eg, $\taudecay=0.9$).
-This cool-down sequence let the process explore different weight assignments at the beginning, whereas binary decisions are fostered towards the end.
+The procedure \texttt{InitLambda} initializes $\lambda$, which determines the trade-off between the task loss $\lossmodel$ and the mask loss $\lossmask$.
+Initially, $\lambda$ is set to a small value (\eg, $\lambda=0.1$) to ensure that the input data is not directly removed at the beginning of the training process.
+The influence of $\lambda$ is then gradually increased until $\nepoch$ epochs have been processed.
+Since the range of possible values for the model loss~\(\lossmodel\) is generally unknown a priori, we resort to a scheduler that increases~\(\lambda\) through \texttt{AdaptLambda} in Line~\ref{line:loss} of Algorithm~\ref{alg:learnselectionmasks} in case the overall error $\loss_{f,\maskdiscrete}=\lossmodel + \lambda \lossmask$ has not decreased for a specific amount $\patience$ of epochs.
+Thus, the $\lambda$-scheduler behaves similarly to standard learning schedulers.
+However, instead of decreasing the learning rate, the value for \(\lambda\) is increased by a user-defined factor $\lambdafactor$ (\eg, $\lambdafactor=1.1$).